dpzmick/old-website/_posts/2016-12-25-rust-arc-gc-realtime.md

                 self.current_samples = Some(samples)
             },

-            Message::Shutdown => return CallbackStatus::Shutdown
+            // If we got a shutdown message, shutdown the realtime thread Message::Shutdown => return CallbackStatus::Shutdown
         },

-        // if we failed to receive anything, just keep sending samples Err(_) => ()
+        // if we didn't receive anything, just keep sending samples Err(_) => ()
     }